bibleexchange/church_ministry__textbook/sw/0601_characteristics-of-a-good-leader.md

 Ni rahisi kuwa wanawake katika haya makanisa walikuwa hawajasoma kwasababu hawakuruhusiwa kwenda shule au hata kwenye sinagogi.
 Kwasababu hawakuwa wameelewa kila kitu, walikuwa wanawauliza waume zao maswali na kuleta usumbufu katika kanisa.

 1 Corinthians 14:34 says that the law says that women "are not allowed to speak, but must be in submission."
 There is no Law in the Old Testament that says anything like that.
 It is possible that "the law" was not Jewish, but Roman.
 If that is so, there here it should be translated "husband" and "wife" instead of "man" and "woman."
 There were Roman laws that did not let a wife correct her husband in public.
-1 Wakorintho 14:34 inasema kwamba sheria inasema kwamba wanawake” hawaruhusiwi kuongea, lakini wawe katika kujitoa.”
+1 Wakorintho 14:34 inasema kwamba sheria inasema kwamba wanawake" hawaruhusiwi kuongea, lakini wawe katika kujitoa."
 Hakuna sheria katika agano la kale inayosema kitu kama hicho.
-Inawezekana kuwa ”sheria" haikuwa ya kiyahudi lakini ya kirumi.
-Kama ndivyo ilivyo, inatakiwa itafsiriwe “mume” na “mke” badala ya “mwanaume” na “mwanamke”.
+Inawezekana kuwa "sheria" haikuwa ya kiyahudi lakini ya kirumi.
+Kama ndivyo ilivyo, inatakiwa itafsiriwe "mume" na "mke" badala ya "mwanaume" na "mwanamke".
 Kulikuwa na sheria za kirumi ambazo hazikuruhusu mke kumsahihisha mume wake katika halaiki.

 #### Paul was speaking of his own idea and not an idea directly from God